by Rebecca Harmon, MPM, RHIA, CCA

 It is also helpful to remember that we will all find different experiences as we seek that first Coding job.
 Some people land a job immediately while others will search for a longer period of time.
 Take care not to compare what others are experiencing with your reality.
 Each person is on their own individual path.
 Do your best with your knowledge, skills and abilities.
 Study, practice, network, stay positive and be flexible.
 There are lessons to be learned in all experiences.
 Learn them, think about how they help you grow, and keep moving forward.

-As we start the New Year, it’s a great time to look at the goals we have for ourselves in the coming year.
+Now is a great time to look at the goals we have for ourselves in the coming year.
 If that first Coding job is on your goal list, it’s the perfect time to start preparing.
 I look forward to hearing YOUR stories of success in the coming year!
 I hope you’ll share them with me here.

 - Seeking a Coding Job?
 Be Sure to Communicate Your “Fit” in the Organization